CEE 296 Civil Engineering Systems. (3) F, S

 Theory and application of quantitative planning methodologies for the design and operation of water resources systems; class projects using a computer; case studies.
-Pre- or corequisite: CEE 542 or instructor approval.
+Pre- or corequisite: instructor approval.

 Derivation of 1-dimensional equations used in open channel flow analysis; computations for uniform and nonuniform flows, unsteady flow, and flood routing.
 Mathematical and physical models.
 Prerequisite: CEE 341.

 CEE 547 Principles of River Engineering.
 (3) N